 Use SNAP/EBT at participating locations and get bonus fruits and vegetables!

 Maine Harvest Bucks can be redeemed for locally produced fruits and vegetables, either fresh or processed with no salt, sugar or fat added.
 (Apple cider counts!)
-SNAP/EBT shoppers receive bonus local fruits and vegetables for every SNAP dollar spent.
+Shoppers who use SNAP/EBT receive bonus local fruits and vegetables for every SNAP dollar spent.

-Maine Harvest Bucks are known as “nutrition incentives,” which increase the value of federal nutrition assistance dollars (SNAP/EBT) spent at participating farmers’ markets, Community Supported Agriculture farms, and retail outlets that sell local produce.
+Maine Harvest Bucks are known as “nutrition incentives,” which increase the value of federal nutrition assistance dollars (SNAP/EBT) spent at participating farmers’ markets, Community Supported Agriculture farms, and farm stands that sell local produce.

 Watch our video for a quick introduction to Maine Harvest Bucks!